drcika/apc-extension/README.md

 ## Usage Instructions

 To use the Apc Customize UI++ extension:

   - Disable similar extensions.
   - Install/enable this extension.
-(Enabled automatically on the first install)
+(Auto-enabled on the first install)
   - Add the configurations below to your `user settings.json` file in vscode.
   - Start customizing!

 ## Enabling and Disabling

 To enable or disable this extension:

   - Open Visual Studio Code.
   - Go to the Command Palette by pressing <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on Mac or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on Windows.
   - Type "Enable Apc extension" to enable or "Disable Apc extension" to disable the extension.

 ### Windows Users

-Run VSCode / VSCodium in **Administrator mode** before enabling or disabling the extension.
+Run VSCode or VSCodium in **Administrator mode** before enabling/disabling the extension.

 ### Mac and Linux Users